IgorCode/i-order-terms/readme.txt

 2. Settings section where you can select which taxonomy should be sortable.

 == Changelog ==
+= 1.3.1 =
+* Shows taxonomy name next to taxonomy label in plugin settings.
+This should avoid confusion when there are several taxonomies with same label
 = 1.3.0 =
 * Sort (drag&drop) is now available right after you add new term, no need to refresh page like before
 * Improved security by preventing directory browsing